arimatakao/mdx/README.md

 #### Getting error "Chapters x-y not found, try another range, language, translation group etc."

-Maybe you didn't specify the translation group, chapter range, or language correctly.
-Make sure that the chapter can be opened on MangaDex (not on external resource).
+Maybe you didn't specify the translation group, chapter range, or language correctly. **Make sure that the chapter can be opened on MangaDex (not on external resource).**

 Sometimes it doesn't download because of some problems on the MangaDex side.
 Just try again later.

+#### Getting an error in interactive mode when searching for manga.
+Why?

+Because your query should be more than 5 characters to avoid errors.

 ## TODO 📌